poovamraj/PinEditTextField/README.md

         app:noOfFields="4"
         android:textSize="16sp"
         android:textSelectHandle="@drawable/text_handle" // recommended
         app:circleRadius="15dp" // radius of the circle  (applicable only to Circle Pin Field)
+        app:fillerRadius="2dp" // radius of the inside circle shown when text is entered (applicable only to Circle Pin Field)
         app:fillerColor="@color/colorPrimary" // color that can be provided inside circle  (applicable only to Circle Pin Field) android:id="@+id/circleField"/>
 ```